-Our New York medical malpractice attorneys conduct exhaustive investigations to identify the underlying cause of preventable medical errors, as well as who is liable for our clients’ resulting injuries and damages.
+Our New York medical malpractice attorneys conduct exhaustive investigations to identify the underlying cause of preventable medical errors, as well as who is liable for our clients’ injuries and damages.

 Medical malpractice and negligence often result in catastrophic injuries, permanent impairment, and death.
 Victims and their families are likely to face numerous physical, emotional, and financial challenges, including necessary additional medical care, extensive lost income, and immense pain and suffering.